mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 Notes

 * You can to customize the channel name, program name and language of the audio.
-To do so, change the parameters in the live-subclip-analytics function call and in video indexer upload component in the step1 logic app.
+To do so, change the parameters in the live-subclip-analytics function call and  video indexer upload component from the step1 logic app.
+* to increase the performance, it is recommended to limit the resolution of the live stream.
+This will speed up the processing of Video Indexer.
+For example, start testing by sending a SD resolution stream (example: 854x480)

 ![Screen capture](images/logicapp6-live-param1.png?raw=true)